 This is when you observe what you know about the customers and use that observation to ask the right probing questions to guide them.

-- How large is the room it’ll go in?
+- How large is the room you want the tv for?

 - What do you typically watch on television?

-Now, it might seem these questions are too probing.
-It’s none of your business what I watch!
+Why ask these questions?
+Well it turns out the size of the room; whether you watch sports, drama or play games impacts which is the best fit tv for your needs.
 Let me explain: The size of the room matters when considering the size of the television.
-Would you get a 12-inch television for a 500 square foot living room?
+Would you get a 36-inch television for a 500 square foot living room?
 Probably not!
 The distance between the couch, recliners, and entertainment stand and the room’s size does matter when considering TV size.
 That’s why question #1 is relevant.
 Question #2 is essential because specific screens and image quality are better suited for sports, action movies, gaming, reality TV shows, or the news.

-By asking these questions, a store clerk can be the hero by helping their customer make an effective buying decision that they’re proud of.
-With experience, you can refine these probing questions to anticipate a customer’s needs.
+By asking these questions, a store clerk can be the hero by helping their customer make an effective buying decision that they’re happy with.
+With experience, you can refine these probing questions to discover a customer’s needs.

 TIP: The right probing questions are ones your team knows the customer needs to consider, but that the customer may not realize are relevant (because it’s not their area of expertise!).